+Cheeses and Olives for all Seasons.
 Because our guests usually leave late on Sunday afternoon to beat traffic, lunch tends to be the big meal of the day in our house.
 Sometimes the meal is ended with a platter of imported cheeses and olives as part of our dessert.
 Yes… dessert doesn’t always have to be sweet and sugary.

 This cheese has more vitamins and minerals than most other sources of animal protein, and it is a real plus for those who are limiting their meat consumption.

 And, because it’s one of the cheeses containing the lowest fat and cholesterol of any aged natural cheese, it is one of the many reasons why Italians eat so much of it.

 So there is no real recipe here today, just a no fuss platter of an assortment of these will do just fine!
 It’s terrific if you are looking to take the day off and relax, especially on days or nights you prefer to skip grilling or cooking altogether.

-It’s simple and easy to create your own assortment of natural aged cheeses, like Parmigiano-Reggiano with olives, figs and maybe even add some cured meats like prosciutto di Parma, salami, or mortadella and make it a part of your lunch or dinner.
+It’s simple and easy to create your own assortment of natural aged cheeses, like Parmigiano-Reggiano with olives, figs and maybe even add some cured meats like prosciutto di Parma, salami, and mortadella.

 Enjoy and have a relaxing Monday!